Convert keys between GnuPG, OpenSsh and OpenSSL

 openssl rsa -in ~/.ssh/id_rsa -text openssl dsa -in ~/.ssh/id_dsa -text

-So, you can directly create certification request:
+So, you can directly use it to create a certification request:

-openssl req -new -key ~/.ssh/id_dsa -out mykey.csr
+openssl req -new -key ~/.ssh/id_dsa -out myid.csr

 Notice I have not found how to manipulate ssh public key with OpenSSL